ObsidianCodeZ/CodeZ_Carry/README.md

 A carry script for your FiveM server :)

 Installation
-Download the file
+- Download the file
-Extract the CodeZ_Carry folder
+- Extract the CodeZ_Carry folder
-Remove "-main" from file name
+- Remove "-main" from file name
-Drop into to your resources folder
+- Drop into to your resources folder
+- Ensure the resource in your server.cfg

+!DO NOT COPY,PASTE OR SELL THIS SCRIPT!